lindenmp/rs-fMRI/README.md

 # Data

-Fully processed rs-fMRI time-series data for two of the three datasets (*CNP* and *NYU*) used in the above preprint are available for download from [Figshare](https://doi.org/10.4225/03/595193482c03e).
+Fully processed rs-fMRI time-series data for two of the three datasets (*CNP* and *NYU*) used in our NeuroImage paper are available for download from [Figshare](https://doi.org/10.4225/03/595193482c03e).
 Raw, unprocessed data is also available for [CNP](https://openfmri.org/dataset/ds000030/) and [NYU](http://fcon_1000.projects.nitrc.org/indi/CoRR/html/)

 ## prepro